Click Below to Skip Ahead

 Grooming ✂️

-This breed is highly needy physically but requires low maintenance when it comes to their coat.
-They have a medium-length coat that is straight and not too dense.
+New Zealand Heading Dogs have a medium-length, straight coat that is not too dense.
 They only require weekly brushings, and their coat does best with a pin brush, slicker brush, and de-shedder.
 You can bathe a New Zealand Heading Dog three to four times a year or more regularly if necessary.

 With all the exercise these dogs do, their nails tend to stay short.
-However, if they get too long, you can cut them with a dog-friendly nail clipper.
+However, you can cut them with a dog-friendly nail clipper if they get too long.
 Always check their eyes and ears for signs of infection and brush their teeth to prevent gum disease.
-Look out for dog-friendly toothpaste toothbrushes, as human options are not suitable for your dog.
+It’s best to use dog-friendly toothpaste and toothbrushes since those designed for humans are not suitable for your dog.

 Health and Conditions